ShengjiaZhao/shengjiazhao.github.io/_pages/about.md

 Contact: sjzhao at stanford dot edu

 # Research Interests
-(Ranked by the amount of time I spend thinking about each topic, as of June 2019)
+(Ranked by the amount of time I spend thinking about each topic, as of Jan 2020)

-- Uncertainty quantification, Calibration
+- Variational definitions of information and machine learning quantities
-- Individual risk, Operational interpretations for probability
+- Individual risk, Operational interpretations for probability and forecast, Calibration
 - Deep generative models, high dimensional distribution modeling, representation learning
 - Active learning and online learning
 - Adversarial examples